 Hands: Matching case, white Superluminova

-Strap: Leather strap or stainless steel bracelet
+Strap: Leather straps or a stainless steel bracelet

 Water resistance: 100 meters